awsdocs/amazon-ses-developer-guide/doc-source/postfix.md

    [email-smtp.us-west-2.amazonaws.com]:587 SMTPUSERNAME:SMTPPASSWORD
    ```
 **Note**
-Replace *SMTPUSERNAME* and *SMTPPASSWORD* with your SMTP username and password, respectively\.
+Replace *SMTPUSERNAME* and *SMTPPASSWORD* with your SMTP user name and password, respectively\.
 Your SMTP user name and password aren't the same as your AWS access key ID and secret access key\.
-For more information about credentials, see [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md)\.
+For more information about credentials, see [Obtaining Amazon SES SMTP credentials](smtp-credentials.md)\.
-If you use Amazon SES in an AWS Region other than US West \(Oregon\), replace *email\-smtp\.us\-west\-2\.amazonaws\.com* in the example above with the SMTP endpoint of the appropriate region\.
+If you use Amazon SES in an AWS Region other than US West \(Oregon\), replace *email\-smtp\.us\-west\-2\.amazonaws\.com* in the preceding example with the SMTP endpoint of the appropriate Region\.
 For more information, see [Regions and Amazon SES](regions.md)\.

    Save and close `sasl_passwd`\.